I’ve found my own pastors’ wives personal retreat

 The basics.
 As pure as worship without music.
 Fellowship without talking.
 Just He and I. His word in my hand and His voice in my spirit.
 That’s a real retreat!
 Ya know?

 “Prayer is the key of perfection and of sovereign happiness;

 it is the efficacious means of getting rid of all vices and

 of acquiring all virtues; for the way to become perfect is

 to live in the presence of God.”
 Jeanne Guyon

-I’ll be hiding in plain view more often – just Jesus and me.
+I’ll be hiding in plain view more often in church and in life – just Jesus and me.